-The 19th iteration on November 2, 2018, at the Ritz-Carlton Hotel, Toronto — A proven formula of clinically relevant state-of-the-art lectures on hot topics in tandem with expert-led, case-based workshops and open discussions with distinguished faculty and peers to address the complexities of IBD diagnosis and management.
+The 23rd iteration in 2022—The Master Class continues to offer its proven formula of clinically relevant state-of-the-art lectures on hot topics in tandem with expert-led, case-based workshops and open discussions with distinguished faculty and peers to address the complexities of IBD diagnosis and management.

-Launched in 2008 and delivered electonically twice each month to 1,230 current subscribers across Canada and around the world, E-Mentoring in IBD asks a clinical IBD question and provides a two-sentence bottom-line answer based upon the results of a key paper from the current research literature.
+Launched in 2008 and delivered electronically twice each month to +1,400 current subscribers across Canada and around the world, E-Mentoring in IBD asks a clinical IBD question and provides a two-sentence bottom-line answer based upon the results of a key paper from the current research literature.
 Level of evidence and hyperlinks to the source complement the project.
 All participants of Mentoring in IBD national and regional symposia receive E-Mentoring in IBD by email as part of the post-program learning requirements.

-Created in response to the needs of Francophone gastroenterologists in 2004, and based on the MIIBD National Symposium content each year, Dr Alain Bitton will convene the 15th annual Mentorat sur les MII symposium at the Auberge Saint-Antoine, Québec, on April 21, 2018.
+Created in response to the needs of Francophone gastroenterologists in 2004, and based on the MIIBD National Symposium content each year, Dr Alain Bitton will convene the 20th annual Mentorat sur les MII symposium in Quebec in Q2 2023.

 A customized extension of the MIIBD National Symposium for Western Canada.
-Co-Chairs, Brian Bressler and Greg Rosenberg, will convene the 11th annual meeting on May 1, 2018, at The Blue Water Café, Vancouver, BC.
+Co-Chairs, Brian Bressler and Greg Rosenberg, will convene the 15th annual meeting in Vancouver in Q2 2023.

 A customized extension of the MIIBD National Symposium for Atlantic Canada.
-Steven Gruchy and Chadwick Williams will Co-Chair the 10th annual symposium in Atlantic Canada on April 7, 2018, at the Courtyard by Marriott Halifax Downtown.
+Drs Christopher Sheasgreen and Chadwick Williams will Co-Chair the 14th annual symposium in the Maritimes in Q2 2023.